Long-distance motorcycle riding

 Long-distance riding is the activity of riding motorcycles over long distances, both competitively and as a pastime.
 A goal of long-distance riding is to explore one's endurance while riding a motorcycle, sometimes across several countries.

 Non-competitive forms of long-distance riding are typically a form of motorcycle touring, sometimes as part of an organised rally.
-Competitive long-distance motorcycle riding consist in riding in endurance events such as the French Bol d'Or and the 24 Heures du Mans, with a popular target being to cover 1,000 miles in a day.
+Competitive long-distance motorcycle riding consists of riding in endurance events such as the French Bol d'Or and the 24 Heures du Mans.

+History

+The most prominent organized form of competitive long-distance riding, the Iron Butt Rally, grew out of an idea by American rider Mike Rose, who taking inspiration from the car-touring event One Lap of America wondered whether a motorcyclist could loop the 48 contiguous U.S. states in eleven days.
+Ten riders took up the challenge in the rally's first running in 1984, starting and finishing at a dealership near Philadelphia, Pennsylvania, with four entrants tying for first place.
+Two years later, rally organizers Michael Kneebone, Richard Hoffman, and Faye Hoffman, formally established the Iron Butt Association.
+Falling interest led to the rally being skipped in 1988, and it did not return until 1991, when a revived event under the new association's management drew 27 entrants.
+The rally has been held only in odd-numbered years ever since.

 Events

 Long-distance riders may participate in a number of structured and unstructured events.

 Rallies

 Endurance riders sometimes engage in endurance events known as rallies.
 Rallies take on a multitude of formats, differing in duration (anywhere from 8 hours to 11 days), style, types of roads ridden and so forth.
 Some rallies have been referred to as "advanced scavenger hunts" and require participants to locate specific locations (a series of "Little House on the Prairie" locations, for instance), perform specific tasks (take a Polaroid photograph of a giant baseball bat, write down time, date and mileage and so forth), and sundry other items during the duration of the rally.